CurlFest Returns After Two Year Hiatus

 CH: The pandemic hit us hard and Curly Girl Collective has never shied away from being very transparent about that.
 Our entire business model is about being outside and celebrating black joy, women, and community.
 I was pregnant with my first child and now I have this business that can’t show up the same way it usually does.
 But what I loved about that time was that my partners and I really got together and thought about what was really important.
 Our health, love, and community, were the three things that helped remain present for our people.
 So we started Curly Girl Convos on Instagram live and talked to various people like Tamika Mallory, Bea Dixon, and Ursula Stephen to name a few.
 We also hosted virtual fitness classes on Wednesday to remain a place of resource for our community and leaning on each other during those times.

-What sparked the idea for the return of CurlFest to be centered around a roller skating party?
+What sparked the idea for the return of CURLFEST to be centered around a roller skating and dance party?
 What can we expect to see at the event as well?

-CH: CurlFest Roller Set is something we actually brought back.
+CH: CURLFEST Roller Set is something we actually brought back.
 Right before the pandemic in 2019 we moved from Brooklyn to Randall’s Island (one of the largest outdoor venues in New York City) and expanded the one day event to a weekend.
 One of those days we had the skating event and it was a chance for the founders to let our hair down and be more interactive with our community.
 During the pandemic we saw more Black people skating and the skating communities coming together to uplift more Black joy so it made sense for us to bring it back especially since we remembered how it made us feel.
 We want our community to come out and enjoy themselves and they can definitely expect good energy, music, and of course hair products.

 Advertisement